kesyog/dotfiles/README.md

 <details>
 <summary> zsh </summary>

 Used with .oh-my-zsh.
-See .zshrc for installed plug-ins.
+See [zsh/.zshrc](zsh/.zshrc) for installed plug-ins.
 </details>

 ## TODO